-Home / Wellness / Signs of urine trouble: Know the colors of urine
+Home / Wellness / Signs of urine trouble: Know what the colors mean

-Signs of urine trouble: Know the colors of urine
+Signs of urine trouble: Know what the colors mean

 Sometimes odd-colored urine or smelly pee are just weird side effects of what you ate.
 Other times, urine color indicates health concerns.